digitalocean/doctl/README.md

 authenticating with the API.
 You can manage your tokens at the Digital Ocean Control Panel [Applications Page](https://cloud.digitalocean.com/settings/applications).

-You can then use your token to creat a new client:
+You can then use your token to create a new client:

 ```go
 import "code.google.com/p/goauth2/oauth"